-Disclaimer: This guide describes the basic setup of Compute Server on AWS.
+Disclaimer: This guide describes the basic setup of Compute Server on Azure.
 There are a lot of extra features (e.g. security, availability) that may have to be added to fit your specific needs.

 - If you have not done so already, define a Virtual Network and a subnet within this network.
 Note that the VPC, subnet, and all instances have to be in the same cloud region.

 - Create a VM instance of the desired size.
 You can use Ubuntu as the Amazon Machine Image (AMI), but there is no wrong choice as Gurobi runs on Windows, macOS, and all major Linux distributions.

 - It is best to create a dedicated disk where Gurobi is stored.